ezepizarro/ServiceFabricPOC/README.md

 # ServiceFabricPOC
-Clean template of a netcore Service Fabric API with Swagger and Kafka messaging
+Clean template of a Stateless ASP.NET Core 2.2 API on Service Fabric with Swagger and Kafka messaging